kamaljeettsinghh/Toyota-corolla-Price_Multiple-linear-regression/README.md

-** Performed a multiple linear regression analysis to predict the price of Toyota corolla based on the given attributes. **
+# Performed a multiple linear regression analysis to predict the price of Toyota corolla based on the given attributes

-Dataset Description:
+## Dataset Description:
 The dataset consists of the following variables:
 Age: Age in years
 KM: Accumulated Kilometers on odometer